 Choosing the right design: There are several different types of Zen gardens, each with their own unique design elements.
 Decide on the type of Zen garden you want to create, whether it be a traditional Japanese rock garden or a more modern interpretation.

-By taking the time to plan your Zen garden carefully, you’ll be able to create a space that is not only beautiful, but also functional and easy to maintain.
+By taking the time to plan your Zen Japanese garden carefully, you’ll be able to create a space that is not only beautiful, but also functional and easy to maintain.

 Creating your Zen garden

-Creating your Zen garden involves several steps, but the end result will be a peaceful and meditative space that you can enjoy for years to come.
+Creating your Japanese garden involves several steps, but the end result will be a peaceful and meditative space that you can enjoy for years to come.
 Here are some key steps to follow when creating your Zen garden:

 Building a border or edge: Once the area is cleared, create a border or edge around the perimeter of your Zen garden.
 This will help define the space and prevent gravel or sand from spilling over into other areas.